 But the clouds have parted spectacularly.
 Geely (from the outside, at least) has apparently been content to sit back and let the Swedes do what they do best: come up with neat, idiosyncratic solutions to the multitude of challenges that face a comparatively small European manufacturer.

 Consequently, the XC90 is not merely a replacement for the firm’s flagship model.
-It’s also teeming with recently developed technology that will underpin a raft of new models in the next decade.
+It’s also teeming with recently developed technology that will underpin a raft of new models in the next decade - as can be seen by the 2017 XC60 and XC40 models.

 That’s for tomorrow.
 Today, the car must simply be very good.
 Which isn’t simple at all, of course, because Volvo’s new halo is a premium large SUV, and that segment is hardly stocked with underachievers.